History of Bashkortostan: Soviet era

 After the Russian Revolution, the Bashkir Autonomous Soviet Socialist Republic (ASSR) was established, firstly as Little Bashkortostan, but eventually all of Ufa Governorate was incorporated into the newly established republic.
 During the Soviet period, Bashkiria was granted broad autonomous rights- the first among other Russian regions.
 The administrative structure of the Bashkir ASSR was based on principles similar to those of other autonomous republics of Russia.

 The extraction of crude oil in Bashkiria began in 1932.
 At the end of 1943, large crude oil deposits were discovered.
 During World War II, Bashkiria became one of the major regions of the Soviet Union to accommodate plants and factories evacuated from Western Russia, as well as great masses of people, as well as providing the country with weaponry, fuel, and foodstuffs.
 After the war, a good number of industries were further developed there, such as mining, machine construction and, especially, oil-refining.
 Bashkiria's industry became a solid base for the further economic growth of all European outlying territories of Russia.

+There are numerous documented cases of deportations and executions conducted by Stalin regime in Bashkiria.